 How We Can Help

-At Westfarms Eye Associates, PC, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
+At Dr. Jenkins & Associates, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
 If you're concerned about temporary blurred vision after eating or any other visual symptoms, contact us to schedule your comprehensive eye exam.

 If signs of diabetes are discovered during your visit, don't worry.
 We'll explain the next steps to take, to ensure the best possible outcome.
 Our goal is to provide top-notch eye care delivered with a smile for all of our patients.

-To schedule your eye examnear you, call Westfarms Eye Associates, PC in Farmington today!
+To schedule your eye examnear you, call Dr. Jenkins & Associates in Newington today!

 The American Optometric Association recommends that adults have their eyes checked by an optometrist every 1-2 years.
 For high risk patients, patients who wear glasses or contact lenses, or those over the age of 65, annual eye exams are recommended.
 Certain conditions like diabetes may make it necessary to visit your optometrist more often.